Equality of the wobbly and shaky loci: Parabolic bundles and very stability

 An $\alpha$-stable bundle that is not (strongly) very stable is called (strongly) wobbly.
-Let $\Wo\subset\N(\Pp,\alpha)$ (respectively $\Wo_{st}\subset\N(\Pp,\alpha)$) denote the wobbly locus (resp. the strong wobbly locus). \end{definition} \begin{remark} \begin{enumerate} \item Although the definition of (strong) very stability only depends on the quasi-parabolic structure, for evey assignment of a parabolic structure $(\Pp,\alpha)$, very stable bundles are $\alpha$-stable (see Lemma \ref{lm:vs_is_stable} and Remark \ref{rk:wobbly_alpha}). \item Note that $\mathcal{E}$ is very stable if and only if there is no Higgs field with nilpotent residue along the flag other than zero. \item Very stable parabolic bundles are strongly very stable. \end{enumerate}{} \end{remark} When the weights are rational, as observed in Section \ref{sec:rational_weights}, the tools developed in \cite{L} are available to analyse the moduli space of strongly nilpotent Higgs bundles.
-In fact, one may prove the following. \begin{lemma} Let $\Ee$ be parabolic of type $(\Pp,\alpha)$.
+Let $\Wo\subset\N(\Pp,\alpha)$ (respectively $\Wo_{st}\subset\N(\Pp,\alpha)$) denote the wobbly locus (resp. the strong wobbly locus). \end{definition} \begin{remark} \begin{enumerate} \item Although the definition of (strong) very stability only depends on the quasi-parabolic structure, for every assignment of a parabolic structure $(\Pp,\alpha)$, very stable bundles are $\alpha$-stable (see Lemma \ref{lm:vs_is_stable} and Remark \ref{rk:wobbly_alpha}). \item Note that $\mathcal{E}$ is very stable if and only if there is no nilpotent Higgs field in $\Vn\setminus{\{0\}}$. \item By definition, very stable parabolic bundles are strongly very stable. \end{enumerate}{} \end{remark} When the weights are rational, as observed in Section \ref{sec:rational_weights}, the tools developed in \cite{L} are available to analyse the moduli space of strongly nilpotent Higgs bundles.
+This gives the following lemma. \begin{lemma} Let $\Ee$ be parabolic of type $(\Pp,\alpha)$.
 If it is strongly very stable, then it is $\alpha$-stable.
-In particular, if it is very stable, then it is $\alpha$-stable. \end{lemma} \begin{proof} By assigning rational weights $\alpha$, strongly very stable parabolic bundles can be seen as very stable bundles on an orbifold curve, and so they are $\alpha$-stable by \cite[Proposition 3.5]{L}.
-Stability of very stable bundles follows from the above and Remark \ref{rk:vs_indep_weight} \eqref{it:vs_is_svs}. \end{proof} \begin{remark} Note that the proof of Lemma \ref{lm:vs_is_stable} uses the identification of parabolic bundles with bundles on orbicurves, and this requires the assignment of weights.
-However, since the definition of (strong) very stability is independent of $\alpha$ (cf. Remark \ref{rk:vs_indep_weight}), from Lemma \ref{lm:vs_is_stable} we deduce the existence of a common subset to all $\N(\Pp,\alpha)$, namely, the set of very stable bundles $\Ee$.
-The corresponding wobbly locus, however, depends on the stability parameter $\alpha$. \end{remark}{} \begin{proposition} Let $\Ee\in\N(\Pp,\alpha)$ be stable.
-Let $(\Ee,\varphi)\in\M(\Pp,\alpha)$, let $\Vst$ be the space of strongly parabolic Higgs fields on $\Ee$, and let $h_{\Ee,st}:=h_{\Pp,\alpha}|_{\Vst}$.
-Then:
+In particular, if it is very stable, then it is $\alpha$-stable. \end{lemma} \begin{proof} By assigning rational weights $\alpha$, strongly very stable parabolic bundles can be seen as very stable bundles on an orbifold curve whose stability can be proven by elementary means just as in \cite{L}, using the Grothendieck--Riemann--Roch theorem for root stacks (see \cite[Theorem 3.10]{DV} for an explicit formulation for curves based on \cite{Edidin, Toen}).